caroso1222/carlos-roso-gatsby/content/blog/frontend-to-machine-learning/index.md

 # 3. Second book

 I remember I watched [this YouTube video](https://www.youtube.com/watch?v=1RiFIYwuwHM) which instantly got me into buying the book [Hands-On Machine Learning with Scikit-Learn and TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291).
 It was a terrific investment.
-Not only I could understand the maths behind the learning algorithms but I could also dig into the code and practice.
+Not only I could understand the maths behind the *learning algorithms* but I could also dig into the code and practice.
 By the second chapter, you have already created your first machine learning project.
 The author also has a GitHub repo with all the exercises for you to cross-check your solutions.

-This book is great to learn supervised and non-supervised learning with Scikit-Learn as well as deep neural networks with Tensorflow.
-In my view, you'll need to have at least some basis in algebra and calculus to understand the math.
+This book is great to learn *supervised* and *non-supervised* learning with Scikit-Learn as well as deep neural networks with Tensorflow.
+In my view, you'll need to have at least some foundation in algebra and calculus to understand the math.

 ![hands-on machine learning](book-2.png)

 # 4. First competition